joshHug/LeidenITP/assignments/assignment3.md

 ### Parse Text File

-In the `parse_text_file` function you will parse a file and return a list of sentences.
+In the `parse_text_file` function, you will parse a file and return a list of sentences.
 Parsing means reading a text file and converting it from one format to another.
 For this assignment, we will read the text file `abc_corpus` and extract the sentences from it into a list of sentences.
 A sentence consists of a list of words and should start with a special word token `"<s>"` and end with `"</s>"`.
 The goal of parsing is to make from a general written text or speech, a format that a computer can understand.
 While this sounds easy, there are a few things to consider:
-- No matter if a word is written with upper or lower case letters it should be the same word.
+- No matter if a word is written with upper- or lowercase letters it should be the same word.
 - We are only interested in letters and not special characters.
 - We need to find where a sentence ends.
 - Numbers should be ignored.